Park-Hyung-Joo/laygo2_sky130_docs/clone.rst

 Overwrite the default 'ipython_config_init.py' to the config file in the repository.

-If PROFILE_DIR is not output, check if .ipython dir exists in WORK_DIR.
+If PROFILE_DIR is not output, or it dosen't contain WORK_DIR, check if .ipython dir exists in WORK_DIR.
 If so, PROFILE_DIR = WORK_DIR/.ipython/profile_default.

 .. image:: asset/img/ipython_path.JPG